koirala98/CSCI4055-DatabaseProject/README.md

 ---

 ##  What the Program Does
-The Java Swing program opens a window where the user can:
+The Java Swing program opens a window (built using Eclipse Window Builder) where the user can:

 - Enter a database name
 - Load (Fill) all Departments and Projects